Sedki-Sghairi/quarantine-covid/README.md

 # Portfolio
-Simple responsive Portfolio with CSS and vanilla Javascript.
+Simple responsive Portfolio with CSS and Javascript.